 Gymu Boxing help keeps kids and young adults off the streets and out of gangs, away from using and/or selling drugs.
 Our program helps people become more than just a statistic; we help them achieve success.
-Parents always thank us for helping their kids, and that’s a beautiful feeling.
+Parents always thank me for helping their kids, and that’s a beautiful feeling.

 Gymu Boxing keeps healthy relationships with people like Elena Makau, a well-respected attorney who takes care of all our legal business needs.
-Angel Lopez is a retired local detective and Gregory Green is a retired Sergeant who help us achieve the success, the Gymu Boxing program has constantly inspired.
-Their just a few people helping our program and we appreciate their help.
+Angel Lopez is a retired local detective and Gregory Green is a retired Sergeant, they help us achieve the success, that the Gymu Boxing program constantly inspire’s.
+They’re just a few people helping our program and we appreciate their help.

-In closing, we would like to thank all the people that put their heart and souls into GYMU Boxing.
+In closing, we would like to thank all the people that put their heart and souls into the GYMU Boxing program.

 Thank you for your interest and support, it is greatly appreciated.